flaviovs/phpast/README.md

 ## Func & ReturnOp ##

 `Func` nodes represent functions.
-Each function has an `ArgList` object that defines the arguments to the functional.
+Each function has an `ArgList` object that defines the arguments the function expects.

-`Func` is a subclass of `Prog`, so its elements define the nodes that make up the body of the function.
+`Func` is a subclass of `Prog`, so its "array" elements define the nodes that make up the body of the function.

 Like `Prog`, `Func` return the evaluation of last node.
 You can use a `ReturnOp` to end function evaluation and return an specific node.